Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 ## What is Restful API
 RESTful APIs are architectural guidelines for designing networked applications.
 They rely on stateless, client-server communication, where operations are performed using standard HTTP methods.
 For managing a blog, RESTful APIs provide endpoints for creating (POST), deleting (DELETE), updating (PATCH or PUT), and querying (GET) blog posts.
 Each operation targets a specific resource, identified by a URL, and uses the appropriate HTTP method to convey the action.
 For updates, PUT replaces an entire resource, while PATCH modifies parts of it, making PATCH more suitable for updates where only a few fields change.
 This approach to API design promotes scalability, simplicity, and flexibility.

-## What is the difference between a token and a cookie in web requests?
+## User Authentication: Cookies vs. Tokens

-### Cookie
+### Cookies

-A cookie is a small piece of data sent from a website and stored on the user's computer by the web browser while browsing.
-Cookies enable websites to remember stateful information (such as items in a shopping cart) or to record browsing activities (like logging in or visiting pages).
-They are also used to recall information entered into form fields, such as names and addresses.
+Cookies are small data pieces sent from a website and stored on the user's device by their browser.
+They play a vital role in maintaining session state and personalizing user experience on the web.

-- Cookies help maintain a user's session by being included in every request to identify the session due to HTTP's stateless nature.
-- Servers send a "Set-Cookie" header to the client, with cookies limited to 4KB.
+- **Functionality**: Cookies are essential for managing user sessions.
+By attaching to every request, they help overcome HTTP's stateless nature, ensuring users remain logged in as they navigate a site.
-- Cookies are subject to Same-Origin Policy (SOP), preventing them from being shared across different origins.
+- **Limitations**: Each cookie is limited to 4KB and must adhere to the Same-Origin Policy (SOP), which prevents sharing across different origins.
+Modern web practices favor LocalStorage and SessionStorage for data storage due to these limitations.
-- Before HTML5, cookies were used for data storage, but LocalStorage and SessionStorage are now preferred.

-Modern browsers are limiting or blocking third-party cookies to improve privacy.
-This is aimed at reducing third-party ads and trackers that invade privacy, separate from the Same-Origin Policy.

-**Cookies + Sessions for authentication**
-- **Cookies** are used for login authentication, storing identifiers like a user ID.
+- **Security and Privacy**: In response to privacy concerns, modern browsers are restricting third-party cookies.
+Despite this, cookies are still widely used for authentication, in tandem with server-side sessions.
+To enhance security, the `HttpOnly` attribute can be set, preventing client-side script access and mitigating XSS attack risks.

+**Authentication with Cookies and Sessions**

+- Cookies contain identifiers (e.g., user ID), facilitating user authentication.
-- **Sessions** are server-side storage of user information linked to cookie identifiers.
+- Server-side sessions store user information linked to these identifiers, maintaining authenticated states across web requests.
-- Cookies and sessions together maintain authenticated states across web requests.
-The process typically involves the client sending credentials, the server updating the session and setting a cookie, and subsequent requests being personalized and secure based on the cookie.
+- The authentication flow involves the server setting a cookie after successful credential verification, with subsequent requests using this cookie for secure and personalized interactions.

-### Token
+### Tokens

-- Tokens, unlike cookies, are not part of the HTTP standards and can be customized.
-They need manual storage, such as in LocalStorage.
+Tokens offer a customizable alternative to cookies, not bounded by HTTP standards.
+They are especially useful in scenarios requiring flexibility and cross-domain requests.

+- **Storage and Management**: Unlike cookies, tokens need manual storage (e.g., in LocalStorage) and must be explicitly included in headers (e.g., `Authorization: Bearer <token>`).
-- Tokens are not automatically managed by browsers and must be manually set and sent in headers, for example, as "Authorization: Bearer <token>".
+- **Cross-Origin Resource Sharing (CORS)**: Tokens are not restricted by CORS, offering greater flexibility for cross-domain requests.
-- Unlike cookies, tokens do not have inherent CORS limitations.
-- **JWT (JSON Web Token)** is a common type of token that involves the backend authenticating a login request and returning an encrypted string token, which the client stores and includes in the header of subsequent requests.

-### Follow up: Session vs Token, which is better
+- **JWT (JSON Web Token)**: A prevalent type of token, JWTs are encrypted strings returned by the backend upon authentication.
+They contain all necessary user state information, enabling stateless authentication and facilitating scalability and performance in distributed systems.

+**Advantages of JWT**

+- **Cross-Domain Authentication**: JWTs operate independently of cookies, making them ideal for cross-domain scenarios.
+- **Stateless Authentication**: With no need for server-side session storage, JWTs are perfect for distributed systems, enhancing scalability and reducing server load.
+- **Self-Contained**: JWTs carry all necessary user information, allowing servers to verify requests with just the token, without database lookups.
+- **Scalability and Performance**: The stateless nature of JWTs reduces the need for server resources, making them suitable for large-scale applications.

+### Session vs. Token: Choosing the Right Approach

-The choice between session and token-based authentication depends on the specific requirements and constraints of the application.
+The choice between session and token-based authentication depends on application needs:

-For applications prioritizing server control over user sessions, quick user management actions, and where server resources are not a major concern, session-based authentication may be preferred.
+- **Session-Based Authentication** is preferred for applications requiring tight server control over user sessions and where server resource availability is not a constraint.
+It facilitates immediate user management actions.
-For applications requiring scalability across multiple servers, reduced server load, and flexibility in handling requests from various domains (thus minimizing CORS issues), token-based authentication is often the better choice.
+- **Token-Based Authentication** shines in applications demanding scalability, reduced server load, and flexibility in cross-domain requests, minimizing CORS issues.

-Both approaches have their merits and drawbacks, and the decision should align with the application's architectural needs, security requirements, and expected user load.
+The decision should be guided by the application's architectural requirements, security needs, and anticipated user volume, balancing the trade-offs between control, scalability, and flexibility.

-### Follow up: How to Achieve SSO (Single Sign-On)?
+## Follow up: How to Achieve SSO (Single Sign-On)?

 Single Sign-On (SSO) is an authentication process that allows a user to access multiple systems with one set of login credentials.
 This process involves three parties: the client side, the server side (System A), and a third-party SSO provider.
 The SSO flow typically follows these steps: